-Electronic Signatures are More Secure
+Electronic Signatures Can Be More Secure

-When we talk to clients about our online lease signing feature, we receive one of two reactions: the landlord immediately understands the convenience and is excited by such a useful feature available for free, or they’re suspicious of the validity of online signatures and disinterested in the whole idea.
+When we talk to clients about our online lease signing feature, we receive one of two reactions: the landlord immediately understands the convenience and is excited by such a useful feature available for free, or they’re suspicious of the validity of electronic signatures and disinterested in the whole idea.

 While a positive reaction is always welcome, we’re actually more excited by the negative one.
-It gives us an opportunity to share some surprising information: electronic signatures are in fact more secure than their non-digital counterpart.
+It gives us an opportunity to share some surprising information: electronic signatures are in fact more secure than their non-digital counterparts.
 Here’s why.

-eSignatures Are Fully Recognized by the US Government
+Electronic Signatures Are Fully Recognized by the US Government

 Let’s get the most important piece out of the way first.
-The ESIGN Act was signed into law (electronically, I might add) by President Bill Clinton on June 30th, 2000.
+The ESIGN Act was signed into law (electronically, we might add) by President Bill Clinton on June 30th, 2000.
 It grants the same validity, effect, and enforceability to electronic signatures as their paper equivalents.
-This has been litigated and proven in court countless times and is simply not a legal question.
+This has been litigated and proven in court countless times, and is simply not a legal question.

 The electronic signature process is not the wild west.
 You can’t simply hop on your computer, draw your signature in Paint, and print it off.
 There are carefully defined rules and regulations that must be followed to validate the electronic signature process.
 First, the document must be encrypted and secure.
 Additionally, users given access must authenticate themselves and verify the email account by which they access the document.